SurriyaLuavan/EntertainHub/README.md

 - Formik and Yup, two libraries that made it easy to create forms with input validation and error handling, and helped me to streamline the user input process.
 - MUI, a UI library for React, which provided pre-built components and styles that enabled me to create a cohesive and visually appealing interface.

 Through this project, I was able to demonstrate my proficiency in React and showcase my ability to develop a full-stack web application using various frontend and backend technologies.
-I also gained experience in working with Git, linting tools, and other development tools that are essential for building robust and maintainable applications.

 ## **Roadmap for Future Development**